hduss/youtube-s-thief/README.md

     python main.py --help to have all commands python main.py -l to list all your playlist from your account

-    The first step is to save the playlists locally :
+    The first step is to save the playlists locally The playlists will be registered in uploads folder ready to download :

 ![list of youtube account playlists](public/img/playlists_list_example.png?raw=true)

     (IN PROGRESS)
     Once the playlist is saved, you can download it from the command:
     => python main.py --download to download playlistys registred locally